+Differently from previously introduced solutions~\cite{bogdanov2022conformance}, in \gls{SKTR} the level of trust in model and log is adjusted according to their qualities via selection of different cost functions.
+Moreover, recovery of activity labels can consider the probabilities of activity sequences.
+To restore activity labels, the synchronous product is modeled as a \textit{multigraph}, which enables distinguishing between nonsynchronous moves, a novel feature of the algorithm.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}

-This paper deals with trace recovery from uncertain data, a setting that is becoming more common with the increasing number of sensors and predictive models that generate data.
-We propose an accurate trace recovery approach that may be crucial for credible process analysis and decision making.

-We focus on \gls{SK} event logs in which activity labels are only known stochastically, a setting characteristic of neural networks and sensor outputs.
-The suggested approach calculates the conformance between a process model and an \gls{SK} trace and recovers the best alignment within this stochastic trace as the true trace.
-The average accuracy of our approach, as evaluated using two publicly available data sets, BPI 2012 and 2019, is impressive, with an average accuracy score ranging from 90\% to 97\% for both datasets, significantly improving a common heuristic that chooses the most likely value for each uncertain activity.
+We propose accurate trace recovery process from uncertain data, a crucial task for credible process analysis and decision making.
+We focus on \gls{SK} event logs in which activity labels are only known in stochastic terms, a setting characteristic of neural networks and sensor outputs.
+The suggested approach calculates the conformance between a process model and an \gls{SK} trace and recovers, as the true trace, the best alignment within this stochastic trace.
+Results of experiments over five datasets, three of which document processes via videos, indicate significant trace recovery accuracy improvements of $2.5-17.9\%$ by \gls{SKTR} compared to the common Argmax heuristic and a deep learning network.
+For future work, we plan to explore computationally efficient techniques for computing alignments with long \gls{SK} traces from long videos/processes.
+Another research direction involves exploring additional types of cost functions and integrating history into \algNameNew.

-In the future we plan to extend our approach to \gls{SK} models as well as to study alternative cost functions for \algNameNew, with the aim of achieving even better performance by using our approach.
-Another future line of research involves exploring efficient ways for computing optimal alignments between \gls{DK} and \gls{SK} models for \gls{SK} traces.